 If your workspace is looking particularly bare, why not lighten the atmosphere with colourful office supplies?

 Bright colours play an important part in boosting your mood, so think about ways you can inject a bit of colour into your workday!
+A vibrant gel pen can add a fun touch to your writing and note-taking, making even routine tasks more enjoyable.

 From multi-coloured pencils to vibrant filing folders, a small splash of colour can make a big difference in improving worker morale.